imacube/sorting-pictures/README.md

 files have:
 - Unknown file suffix.
 - Two files going to the same location with different hashes.
+- Unable to parse the datetime stamp from the filename.

 By default this copies files, but use the `--move` option to move files.